mdciao.contacts.ContactGroup

 means

-The mean value over all distance time-traces
+Per-contact mean values over all distance time-traces

 modes